hiroki-it/tech-notebook/docs/infrastructure_as_code/infrastructure_as_code_kubernetes_custom_resource_logic.md

 }

 func init() {

+	// kubeconfigを設定する
+	flag.StringVar(
+		&kubeconfig,
+		"kubeconfig",
+		"",
+		"Path to a kubeconfig.
+Only required if out-of-cluster.", )

+	// kube-apiserverのURLを設定する
+	flag.StringVar(
+		&masterURL,
+		"master",
+		"",
-	flag.StringVar(&kubeconfig, "kubeconfig", "", "Path to a kubeconfig.
-Only required if out-of-cluster.") flag.StringVar(&masterURL, "master", "", "The address of the Kubernetes API server.
+		"The address of the Kubernetes API server.
 Overrides any value in kubeconfig.
-Only required if out-of-cluster.")
+Only required if out-of-cluster."
+	)
 }
 ```